 Why Data is the New Oil

 You might have noticed a contradiction in the previous paragraph.
 You have to win on the demand-side, which means an arms race in attention, engagement and spending.
 Within this fight, curation and customization are some of the most important tools.
 But filtering, matching, curation and customization all require data.
 You literally can’t do any of those without data, mostly from consumers.

 So to acquire and retain consumers, you need data.
 But you can’t get data without already having customers.

 This is why the arms race for attention and engagement is so painful.
 Not only is it becoming harder to attract and keep users.
 But the tools you need to do this well depend on data from consumers.
 When you start to lose customers, you also lose the data.
 And that decreases you ability to get customers back.
 It’s a vicious or virtuous cycle for a business.

 That was a bit of theory.
 But my argument is pretty simple:

-- The supply of services, products, and digital goods is rising.
+- The supply of services, products, and digital goods keeps rising.
+It’s ridiculous.
 We live in an age of abundance.

-- The fight for limited consumer attention, engagement and spending is therefore getting harder and harder.
+- Therefore, the fight for limited consumer attention, engagement and spending is getting harder and harder.
 It’s a never-ending arms race.

-- Dingdong and 5 Questions for Assessing Specialty Ecommerce Companies (2 of 2) (Asia Tech Strategy – Daily Lesson / Update)
+- Dingdong and 5 Questions for Assessing Specialty Ecommerce Companies (2 of 2) (Tech Strategy – Daily Lesson / Update)